WisTex/Neuhub/view/theme/redbasic-child/README.md

 1. Make a copy of this theme and rename the `redbasic-child` directory to the name of your new theme.
 2. Change the details in `php/theme.php`.
+3. Change the path to this theme's stylesheet in `php/style.php`.
-3. Test the new theme by uploading it to the `/view/theme` directory of your Hubzilla installation.
+4. Test the new theme by uploading it to the `/view/theme` directory of your Hubzilla installation.
 Use Git, WebDisk, FTP, or cPanel File Manager to upload.

 After uploading, your theme should be located at: `/view/theme/whatever-you-named-the-directory/`